thenaterhood/heartbeat/README.md

         make [[BUILD_PATH=build-heartbeat] INIT_SYSTEM=sysvinit]
         sudo make [[BUILD_PATH=build-heartbeat] INSTALL_PATH=/] install

-The BUILD_PATH, INIT_SYSTEM, and INSTALL_PATH ar eoptional parameters.
+The BUILD_PATH, INIT_SYSTEM, and INSTALL_PATH are optional parameters.
 The make install command MUST use the same BUILD_PATH value as the make command.

 Once installed, configure a port and secret string in the /etc/heartbeat.yml file.
 This is used for the monitor to identify heartbeats so that multiple